 Safeguarding includes child protection, medical health care plans, health and safety, site security, safety on school trips, anti-bullying work and so much more.

-Our Child Protection lead staff include
+Our Child Protection lead staff are:

 - Ms E Gundry (Deputy Head, Designated Safeguarding Lead)